hmrc/ukim-auth-checker-api-service-guide/source/documentation/index.md

 ## Developer Setup

-To develop using the UKIMS Authorisation Checker API you must:
+To develop using the UKIMS Authorisation Checker API, you must:

 - be familiar with HTTP, RESTful services, XML and OAuth2
 - be registered as a developer on the HMRC Developer Hub